lgwapnitsky/qual-it_hugo_timacms/content/posts/2020/2020-12-15-back-to-blogging.md

 ---
 layout: layouts/post.njk
-title: "I'm back to blogging"
+summary: >-
-summary: "It's been a while since I've worked on my blog, but there's no better time than now to refresh the way it looks and to start writing again."
+  It's been a while since I've worked on my blog, but there's no better time than now to refresh the way it looks and to start writing again.
 hero: /images/posts/reset-300x234.jpg
 thumb: /images/posts/reset-300x234.jpg
-date: 2020-12-15
 tags:
   - blog
   - starting_over
+title: I'm back to blogging
+date: 2020-12-15T00:00:00.000Z
 ---

 Overall, it should be good for my mind to wipe away the cobwebs and be creative.
 But what's been keeping me from writing all this time, and what plans do I have?